A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Introduction

-We argue that a fluid/molecule scenario for spacetime emergence is realistic, provides interesting possibilities with respect to models of general spacetimes, and deserves further consideration.
-Following up on work in \cite{Karlsson:2019avt,Karlsson:2021ffs}, we describe how an effective theory of spacetime can arise from particle interactions governed by a set of particle-specific parameters, when the particles equivalently exist at a single point, for the cases of AdS\textsubscript{2} and dS\textsubscript{2} with no matter present.
-We analyse the properties of the construction and find parallels to features observed in gauge/gravity duality analyses.
+Although the spacetime emergence in the ansatz is fundamentally different from that of the gauge/gravity duality, when analysing the properties of the construction we find parallels to features observed in gauge/gravity duality analyses.
 In particular, an interconnecting mesh of particles similar to molecules in a fluid would have certain similarities to tensor networks \cite{Swingle:2009bg,Swingle:2012wq} while still decidedly different.
 In a fluid/molecule scenario, the bulk would be filled with interconnected particles, much like the tensor network nodes, but their positions and interactions would not be limited to a lattice.
 Instead, their interactions would be probabilistic, and local only in the effective theory (i.e. not at `small scales').
 Their distribution would also be probabilistic, and the particles would be allowed to move.
 In fact, each particle must behave just like any particle in the spacetime, and follow a geodesic.
 This in turn sets the particle propagator to (in the effective theory) exactly coincide with the spacetime one.
 In addition, under the suggested ansatz it is not necessary to go to the boundary to describe the particle interactions --- while there is a similarity in distribution and interconnection to tensor networks, the theory in no way extends from the boundary.
 Any small patch of spacetime could be represented with a sufficiently large set of interacting particles.

 Strange though such an ansatz may seem, one can argue that steps already have been taken in a similar direction, with analyses of SYK showing lattice field theories with a dynamical lattice length \cite{Lin:2022rbf}, allowed to fluctuate, and where chord diagrams introduced to keep track of which particles interact show a preference for geodesic slices of the bulk.
 The radial space direction in AdS has also been argued to emerge from spins interacting with immediate neighbours on a `hopping' lattice \cite{Guo:2022and}, and other related suggestions include subexponential violations of locality \cite{Akers:2022qdl}.
 Considering that the boundary is not a special subspace in the suggested ansatz, there might also be points of contact with the ongoing work on generalised entanglement wedges \cite{Bousso:2022hlz}.